 The Stanford Data Science Initiative (SDSI), founded in 2014, has worked to provide researchers with new technologies and resources.
-Now in its fourth year, SDSI is proud to be the foundation of Stanford University's major and expanded new efforts to develop a campus wide Data Science ecosystem.
+Now in its sixth year, SDSI is proud to be the foundation of Stanford University's major and expanded new efforts to develop a campus wide Data Science ecosystem.

 The Stanford Data Science Initiative aims to make Stanford a data enabled university.
 The Initiative advances data science methods and tools, and weaves them into the fabric of the university, to effectively respond to our most pressing societal and scientific challenges.

 The world is being transformed by data and data-driven analysis is rapidly becoming an integral part of science and society.
 The Stanford Data Science Initiative, is a collaborative effort across many departments in all seven schools.
 We strive to unite existing data science research initiatives and create interdisciplinary collaborations, connecting the data science and related methodologists with disciplines that are being transformed by data science and computation.

 The initiative works to support research in a variety of fields where incredible advances are being made through the facilitation of meaningful collaborations between domain researchers, with deep expertise in societal and fundamental research challenges, and methods researchers that are developing next generation computational tools and techniques, including:

 Education is at the core of the University’s mission.
 The rise of new data science tools and techniques provides both challenges and opportunities.
 Education researchers have ever-larger datasets on critical K-12 teaching, but analyzing these datasets requires more and more sophisticated techniques.
 Similar data is becoming available at the undergraduate level, for example from the use of teaching platforms here at the University.
 Data science can help us deal with these challenges, bringing new methods and analysis techniques that can help devise new teaching and intervention strategies that lead to more effective learning.